Princess Diana’s Aquamarine Ring Isn’t Worth As Much As You Might’ve Guessed

 The reasons why Harry gave this particular aquamarine ring to Markle are unclear.
 But it seems pretty fitting that the jewel, which was one of Diana's most standout and colourful pieces, was given to the bride behind one of the most fun and endearing royal weddings the nation has ever seen.

 This continues Markle's bridal trend of wearing pieces that haven't left the royal vault in years.
-Markle's wedding tiara, which originally belonged to Queen Mary Diamond Bandeau, was created in 1932 but hasn't been seen on a human head since 1965, when it was worn by the Queen's sister, Princess Margaret.
+Markle's wedding tiara, which originally belonged to Queen Mary, was created in 1932 but hasn't been seen on a human head since 1965, when it was worn by the Queen's sister, Princess Margaret.

 Just like Diana, Markle looks set to bring a breath of fresh air to the royal family, with many believing her and Harry's wedding ceremony — which included a jovial sermon on love by Bishop Michael Curry along with a moving rendition of "Stand By Me" by The Kingdom Choir — to be just the start of things to come.